SoftwareHeritage/swh-docs/docs/devel/developer-setup.rst

 .. code-block:: console

-  sudo wget https://deb.nodesource.com/gpgkey/nodesource.gpg.key -O /etc/apt/trusted.gpg.d/nodesource.asc
-  echo "deb https://deb.nodesource.com/node_18.x $(lsb_release -cs) main" | sudo tee -a /etc/apt/sources.list.d/nodesource.list
-  sudo apt update
+  curl -fsSL https://deb.nodesource.com/setup_18.x | sudo bash -
-  sudo apt install nodejs
+  sudo apt install -y nodejs

 Also related to Web Applications development, |swh| uses the ``yarn`` package manager to retrieve frontend dependencies and development tools.
 It is recommended to install its